finalnewboutnsi-04-1

 The 2000s: The Great Recession and the Gig Economy Begins

 The 2000s started with a mild recession after the dot-com collapse but saw another boom fueled by housing and finance.
 Maintaining an accurate and updated personal employment history became essential for job applications and background checks during this period.
+The length of employment records requested from agencies like the Social Security Administration can affect processing fees and the level of detail provided, making it important to consider how much history is needed for verification.
 However, 2008’s Great Recession marked a major economic downturn, wiping out millions of jobs.

 Key Job Trends of the 2000s: